- June 1, 2020

 Here is a comparison of supplemental pay components flight attendants receive at each airline.

-Due to the unprecedented disruption COVID-19 has put on the airline industry, Flight attendants may be facing potential layoffs, requests to retire early, take extended leaves of absence, and see a reduction in their pay rates and possibly elimination of pay elements.
-It’s unfortunate and will all depend on each airline’s financial health, the ability for management to come to reasonable agreements with each flight attendant union, and most importantly getting the public flying quickly and as possible again.
+Due to the unprecedented disruption COVID-19 has put on the airline industry, flight attendants may be facing potential involuntary layoffs (furloughs), involuntary base transfers, company requests to take extended leaves of absence, requests to retire early or take a buy-outs, and pay and hours reductions.
+It’s unfortunate and will all depend on each airline’s financial health, government stimulus, the ability for management to come to reasonable agreements with each flight attendant union and, most importantly, getting the public flying safely again as soon as possible.
+It cannot be overstated how fervently we wish for the health, well-being, and financial stability for all of our flight attendant colleagues.
+Stay strong and stay safe!